Soundscapes by Sonic Minds await, hidden in The Fields

 Sonic Interventions

 Designed by Ab Rogers and collaborating artists, Social Interventions are tucked away in less-explored places in The Fields, inviting Wonderers to enter and connect with each other.
 Inspired by this unspoken invitation, Sonic Minds and Mark de Clive-Lowe add sound elements that will intrigue and attract any nearby wandering Wonderer.
+Two different activations will play: one at the Kissing Benches, one within the natural living room of Our Parkland.

 Sound Mind: Frequencies that guide minds toward well-being